Meg & Dia

-Meg & Dia is an American rock band formed in 2004.
+Meg & Dia is an American musical band formed in 2004.
 It was founded by sisters Meg and Dia Frampton before becoming a five-piece act (renamed Cowards Courage and released the CD Straight Out of a Story Book in Las Vegas) where they started, with additional members Eddie Friends, Ryan Hardy, Jon Cash and Alex Kruse.
-With the departure of the latter four, Meg & Dia subsequently reverted to their root name with additional members Nicholas Price, Jonathan Snyder (formerly of Madison) and Carlo Gimenez.
+With the departure of the latter three, Meg & Dia subsequently reverted to their root name with additional members Nicholas Price, Jonathan Snyder (formerly of Madison) and Carlo Gimenez.

 Meg & Dia (also then known as The Meg & Dia Band) released their debut album, Our Home is Gone, in 2005.
 At the time, the band consisted of just the two Frampton sisters, and the album's tracks were mostly acoustic songs.
 Meg played guitar and provided back-up vocals while Dia sang.
 A year later, they released their second album, Something Real which featured their most well known song "Monster", their first album released under Doghouse Records.

 The band signed with Warner Bros.
 Records in 2007 and released Here, Here and Here in 2009 via Sire Records.
 Before disbanding, they were signed under the name Dia Frampton to Universal Republic.